maddalenabin/predict-default/README.md

-# Klarna Case Study
+# Case Study

 **Objective**
-Develop a model that predicts the probability of default of a customer on a purchase made with Klarna’s Pay Later payment method.
+Develop a model that predicts the probability of default of a customer on a purchase made with Pay Later payment method.

 **The solution should contain**
 - Code to host an API, which a reviewer should be able to host on their local system and